 GMS MA 682: Islamic Medicines and Healing

-Explores the social history of medicine and healing traditions among Muslims: the role of the Prophet Muhammad as model and source of health and medicine; the emergence of classical Islamic medicine as synthesis of and innovation on Greek traditions; the influence of legal/moral traditions in regulating and preserving public health; the development of hospitals in the Muslim world; the influence of Sufi philosophy, practices, and the proliferation of shrines on healing traditions; the effects of emerging biomedical practice introduced from the West; the "revival" of Islamic medicine, and the emergence of alternative medicines.
-Offered through the MS program in Medical Anthropology.
-3 cr.
-(Students needing a 4th credit should speak with the instructor about adding a single-credit directed study).
+This medical anthropology course explores the social history of medicine and healing traditions among Muslims: the role of the Prophet Muhammad as model and source of health and medicine; the emergence of classical Islamic medicine as synthesis of and innovation on Greek traditions; the influence of legal/moral traditions in regulating and preserving public health; the development of hospitals in the Muslim world; the influence of Sufi philosophy, practices, and the proliferation of shrines on healing traditions; the effects of emerging biomedical practice introduced from the West; the "revival" of Islamic medicine, and the emergence of alternative medicines.
+Primary and secondary historical sources and contemporary ethnographic accounts complement students' own research projects in the seminar.
+3 cr, Fall sem.
+Th 3:30-6:15, Charles River Campus.

 GMS MA 684: Social History of Chinese Medicine and Healing Traditions

 Explores intersections between the therapeutic, the medical, and the religious, through the study of healing traditions in China.
 Includes the role of shamans and the persistence of traditions involving gods, ghosts, and ancestors; the emergence of classical medicine and canonical texts, together with the role played by Scholar-Physicians; the influences of Daoist approaches to healing, longevity, and alchemy; the introduction of Buddhist and Indian healing practices; the effects of an emerging biomedical practice brought in from the West; and the meanings of the revival of Traditional Chinese Medicine in the People's Republic of China.
 Primary sources, and secondary sources from history and medical anthropology.
-3 cr.
-(Students needing a 4th credit should speak with the instructor about adding a single-credit directed study).
+3 cr, Fall sem.
+M 3:30-6:15, Charles River Campus.

 GMS MA 691: Directed Study in Medical Anthropology